EE 101 Lab Exercise 5: Introduction to the Oscilloscope and Function

 to 0.00 divs (0.00V).
 If it is not, adjust using the "Vertical Position"

 Since the cosine wave is the standard for sinusoidal wave patterns, adjust

 the horizontal position of the wave so that the positive peak amplitude

 intercepts the vertical axis.
-This can be done by highlighting horizontal
+This can be adjusted using the "Horizontal

-You should now have a stable cosine wave with an amplitude of 4volts, a phase
+You should now have a stable cosine wave with an amplitude of 5 volts, a

-shift of 0 degrees, and a frequency of 1 Khz (see equation 1) displayed on
+phase shift of 0 degrees, and a frequency of 1 Khz (see equation 1) display

 Using the cursors.